 , Maria Hlavajova

-At present, the project is in its culminating phase (2014–2016), evolving through a series of Public Editorial Meetings held in various geographical and discursive contexts, and realized by means of a collaborative effort between the project’s densely knit web of individual and institutional partners from around the world.
-This process leads to a major publication, FORMER WEST: Art and the Contemporary after 1989, edited by Boris Buden, Maria Hlavajova, and Simon Sheikh (forthcoming, 2016).
+(forthcoming, 2016).
+This process evolves through a series of Public Editorial Meetings held in various geographical and discursive contexts, including Berlin (2013), Utrecht (2014), London, Budapest, and Warsaw (2015), and is realized by means of a collaborative effort between the project’s densely-knit web of individual and institutional partners from around the world.